Engineer working on MCAD software designing complex mechanical systems, demonstrating the integration of MCAD and ECAD engineering

 Although ECAD and MCAD software share some similarities, the tools differ significantly in terms of design focus, components, design capabilities, and output files.
 Seamless integration between the two solutions and automated data exchange simplify the design process without sacrificing specialized tools for electronics or mechanics.

-The right ECAD PCB Software for a streamlined workflow
+The Right ECAD PCB Software for a Streamlined Workflow

 Zuken offers best-in-class ECAD Software for PCB design and for Wire harnesses, Control cabinets, and fluid system design that integrates seamlessly with MCAD and PDM/PLM systems.